dhanushka2001/OpenGL-3D-Render-Recorder/README.md

 [^68]: T.J.
 Crowder. ""if " and " #if "; which one is better to use" _Stack Overflow_, 8 May 2013, [stackoverflow.com/a/16438775/7875204](https://stackoverflow.com/a/16438775/7875204).

-* I made it so that in windowed mode, the Viewport always stays in the centre of the window no matter how it is resized.
-However, this only work nicely when screen recording is OFF as it changes the size of the viewport.
+* I made it so that in windowed mode, the Viewport always stays in the centre of the window with the original aspect ratio no matter how the window is resized.
+However, this only works nicely when screen recording is OFF as it changes the size of the viewport.

   ![opengl4](https://github.com/user-attachments/assets/85b4b0eb-ceff-4824-b40d-cffad1a3937e)